FirstFox2/Password.py/README.md

 # Password.py
 A simple python script that has a password checker.
-This will not do anythin more unless you tell it to.
+This will not do anything more unless you tell it to.

 How to Run